Please refer to the attachment for the complete policy which includes charts and images.

 This involves clearly analysing the pupil’s need using the class teachers’ assessment and experience of working with the pupil, details of previous progress and attainment, comparisons with peers and national data, as well as the views and experience of the parents.
 Advice from external support services and staff will be sought if appropriate and with the agreement of the parents.

-Meetings are held every term between the SENCo and each class teacher in order to review this process for each individual child.
+Meetings are held every term (or when needed) between the SENCo and each class teacher in order to review this process for each individual child.

 If a child has lifelong or significant difficulties they may undergo an Education, Health, Care Needs Assessment which may be requested by the school, parent, health or social care.
 This will occur where the complexity of need or lack of clarity around the need of the child are such that a multi-agency approach to assessing that need, to planning the provision and identifying resources is required.